Thomas Robert Bugeaud: Later life

 Bugeaud died at 1 Quai Voltaire in Paris (commemorative plate).

 In 1848, Bugeaud was in Paris during the revolution of 1848, but his orders prevented him from acting effectively to suppress it.
 He was asked, but eventually refused, to be a candidate for the presidency in opposition to Louis Napoleon.
 His last public service was the command of the army of the Alps, formed in 1848–1849 to observe events in Italy.
 He died in Paris in 1849.

 Bugeaud's writings were numerous, including his Œuvres militaires, collected by Weil (Paris, 1883), many official reports on Algeria and the war there, and some works on economics and political science.
 See: Comte d'Ideville, Le Maréchal Bugeaud (Paris, 1881–1882).

-Homage and criticism
+Legacy

-Streets and places have been given his name in the cities of Paris, Brest, Albertville, Auxerre, Lyon, Marseille, Périgueux, attempts to change these street names have always failed up to now.
-In 2021, because of the actions committed by Bugeaud during the French conquest of Algeria, the municipality of Marseille decides to change his name of a school, and give it those of Ahmed Litim [Fr], an Algerian tirailleur killed during the liberation of the city in 1944.
+Numerous streets streets and places have been named after Bugeaud, including in Paris, Albertville, Auxerre, Brest, Limoges, Lyon, Marseille, Périgueux, and Tours.
+Due to increased awareness of his actions in Algeria, there have been attempts to rename some of these.
+In 2021, the municipality of Marseille renamed Ecole Bugeaud to Ecole Ahmed Litim, after [Fr], an Algerian tirailleur killed during the liberation of the city in 1944.
+In Paris, the city council voted to rename the avenue Bugeaud to avenue Hubert-Germain on 11 July 2024.
+In Lyon, the City decided in June 2026 to rename a street bearing his name, however the new name has not yet been decided.
+In Obernai, the mayor has been publicly asked to rename a square and a sports hall in October 2025, but has not yet taken a decision..